amatsukami0420/discord_chat-bot/README.md

    python bot.py
    ```

-## Usage
+## Commands

-- Use `!chat <message>` to interact with the Gemini AI
-- The bot will respond with AI-generated content
+The bot uses slash commands:

+- `/enable_chat [true/false]` - Enable or disable AI chat in the current channel
+- `/generate [text/image] [prompt]` - Generate content based on a prompt
+- `/set_persona [persona]` - Set the AI's conversation style
+  - Available personas: default, friendly, professional, casual

+When chat is enabled in a channel, the bot will respond to all messages automatically.

 ## Requirements
 - Python 3.7+